 Extra rigidity in the sole and cushioning in the midfoot

-When it comes to choosing shoes, Dr. Nelya Lobkova, DPM, says someone who suffers from plantar fasciitis needs extra rigidity in the sole and cushioning in the midfoot to prevent impact on the heel, where there is pain associated with plantar fasciitis.
+When it comes to choosing shoes, Dr. Nelya Lobkova, DPM, says someone who has plantar fasciitis needs extra rigidity in the sole and cushioning of the midfoot to prevent impact on the heel, where there is pain associated with plantar fasciitis.

 “A shoe that has a thick midsole or rocker bottom is an ideal shoe for someone with this condition,” she says.

 Lobkova also recommends a firm heel counter, the back part of the heel surrounding the Achilles insertion.

 “A firm heel counter minimizes abnormal stretching of the plantar fascia and diminishes pain and inflammation in the heel and arch of the foot, which are both associated with plantar fasciitis,” she says.

 In addition to comfort, patients with plantar fasciitis should look for a shoe that provides the least impact when the foot strikes a hard surface.

 From there, the characteristics really depend on the specific person’s foot and what they are trying to control.

 For example, if you have a higher arch, the joint is at an angle that restricts the range of motion, so rigid arch support would cause further restriction.